What to do as storm approaches

 What to do after the storm arrives

 — Never use a generator in your home or garage.
-Generators produce unsafe high-levels of carbon monoxide.
+Generators produce high levels of carbon monoxide when inhaled can cause death.

 — Stay alert for extended rainfall and subsequent flooding even after the hurricane or tropical storm has ended.